-Then, the module will connect to the MQTT-SN gateway and perform a DTLS handshake to generate the sessions keys used to encrypt the session key used to encrypt the meter data transport.
+The module will thereafter connect to the MQTT-SN gateway and perform a DTLS handshake to generate the sessions keys used to encrypt the meter data transport.

 Each module has a security chip where a device-unique set of keys are stored.
 These are provisioned to the module during production.
 The UDP transport of both DM and MDM can be secured using DTLS 1.2.
 Either the pre-provisioned keys can be used, or new keys can be provisioned during the bootstrap phase.